Korimer/rustgex/readme.md

 - I might be getting my terminology conflated here (this might not follow a strict definition of a token), but my "token"s should be able to be defined recursively.
 A single token could be `(abc)+`, while it in fact contains the tokens `a`,`b`, and `c`.
 - - then, calling the match function on a token should recurse down until it gets to the lowest-level match. in the above example, calling match on `(abc)+` should result in the token object representing `(abc)+` attempting to call match on
 - Any ocurrence indicators should similarly take ownership of a token, and be a token themselves.
 As with the above example, the full heirarchy would be `(abc)+`, which contains the token `(abc)`, which contains the tokens `a`,`b`, and `c`.
-- Then, any full regex pattern is just as well a single matchable token.
+- Then, any full regex pattern is just as well a single matchable token - think of it like a root node in a tree.
 A token should have an idea of its state - on generation(?), it will all possible matches within its context.
 - This can be saved as a vector of integers, with the ints being the length of the match.
 - - This decision might make backreferences evil, so I may re-evaluate later.